rohitralhan/RHOAI-NVIDIA-MIG-GPU/README.md

 		NAME                 READY   STATUS      RESTARTS   AGE
 		nvidia-smi-pod   0/1     Completed   0          3m34s
 		```
-	 3. Confirm that the `nvidia-smi` output includes 3 MIG devices:
+	 3. Confirm that the `nvidia-smi` output lists the MIG devices (based on the GPUs you have):
 		 ```
 		 oc logs nvidia-smi-pod
 		 ```